ethanresnick/type-party/README.md

 ### Type Simplification

 - [`Simplify<T>`](types/simplify.d.ts) &mdash; Flattens intersection types into a single object type for better IDE display.
+Similar to type-fest's simplify, but uses `DrainOuterGeneric` to avoid "type instantiation excessively deep" errors.

 - [`DrainOuterGeneric<T>`](types/simplify.d.ts) &mdash; Prevents type computations from contributing to TypeScript's instantiation depth counter, helping avoid "excessively deep" errors.

 - [`DepthCapped<T, DepthLimit?, AtDepthLimitType?>`](types/simplify.d.ts) &mdash; Limits the nesting depth of recursive types to prevent TypeScript compiler performance issues.
 When depth limit is reached, deeper structures are replaced with the specified type (defaults to `any`).
+This is sometimes needed when working with infinitely recursive types.

 ### Type Mapping